soulspace-org/overarch/README.md

 =================================
 A data driven description of a software architecture based on the C4 model.

+Overarch is not so much about how to model your architecture (see [C4 Model](https://c4model.com)) but about making the models composable and reusable.

 Describe your model as data and specify/generate representations (e.g. diagrams) for your model.

-Overarch is not so much about how to model your architecture (see [C4 Model](https://c4model.com)) but about making the models composable and reusable.
+All core and supplementary C4 diagrams exept code diagrams are supported.

 *Disclaimer: this project is in alpha stage - the data format might change*